Department of Foreign Languages

 Students graduating with a B.A. in Modern Languages will:

 - demonstrate Advanced-Low Proficiency in speaking as defined by ACTFL.
 The student who has reached the Advanced-Low proficiency level demonstrates the ability to narrate and describe in the past, present, and future in paragraph-length discourse, and to handle a variety of communicative tasks.

-- demonstrate the ability to think critically by analyzing the intellectual and cultural traditions and artifacts of the regions where the target language is used.
+- demonstrate the ability to analyze culture by using the language to investigate, explain, and reflect on the relationships among the practices, products, and perspectives of the the cultures of the regions where the language is used.